 |Beans||Beets, carrots, chard, cabbage, corn, cucumbers, peas, radishes||Garlic, onions||Nasturtiums and rosemary deter bean beetles|

 Then it recommends Nasturtiums and rosemary to deter bean beetle.
 Again nasturtium is a cool-season plant while beans grow in the summer.
 As for rosemary, it is an ornamental, perennial plant that grows to be a substantial bush.
-I would rather add it to the landscape than put it in the veggie garden.
+I would instead add it to the landscape than put it in the veggie garden.

 Most common companion plants

-Why some plants are seen as enemies to others?
+Why are some plants seen as enemies to others?

 - Sun and shade: Planting two sun-loving plants together may look alright.
 The problem shows up when one grows tall while the other stays short.
 The latter will become shaded and won’t do so well.